Manuel Noriega: Relationship with the U.S.

+Relationship with Japan

+Japan was one of the few regimes to support Noriega at a time when he was under intense pressure from Reagan and found himself isolated.
+Japan was then Panama's second largest trading partner and had invested $8.8 billion in its economy.
+Japan had established Panama as the center of its expansion in Latin America.
+"There was a peak of relations with Japan in which they saw the importance of the Pacific in relation to the Atlantic and the need to expand the Canal", Noriega says in a 2017 interview.

+In June 1988, Tokyo gave its official backing to the Panamanian military government.

 Drug and weapons operations

 Panama's and Noriega's involvement in drug-trafficking grew considerably over the early 1980s, peaking in 1984.
 Intensifying conflicts in Colombia, El Salvador, Guatemala, and Nicaragua had led to the creation of covert transportation networks that Noriega used to transport drugs to the U.S., particularly cocaine.
-During this period Colombia's Medellín Cartel was also seeking allies.
-Noriega became intimately involved with their drug trafficking and money-laundering operations, and received considerable sums as protection money, bribes, or shared of profits.
+During this period, Colombia's Medellín Cartel was also seeking allies.
+Noriega became intimately involved with their drug trafficking and money-laundering operations, and received considerable sums as protection money, bribes, or shares of profits.
 In June 1986, investigative journalist Seymour Hersh recorded a U.S. White House official as saying that reducing Noriega's activities could greatly reduce international drug trafficking.

 Hersh reported unnamed U.S. officials as saying that Noriega had amassed a personal fortune in European banks as a result of his illegal activities, as well as owning two homes in Panama and one in France.
 The wealth generated for the Panamanian military from drug-smuggling also helped stabilize the authoritarian government that it dominated.
 However, the military's control over wealth from illicit trade alienated the Panamanian business elite that had previously also benefited from such trade.
 Under Noriega, these profits were shared within the military less evenly than under Torrijos, eventually creating friction in the military leadership.